Jude95/EasyRecyclerView/README.md

 void setErrorView(View errorView)
 ```

-then you can show it by this whenever:
+You can show it by using this:

 ```java
 void showEmpty()